ioBroker/ioBroker.js-controller/docs/en/admin/adapter.md

 Updates are automatically checked for each restart.
 This button can be used to initiate the search manually or to refresh the page.

-** 3. ) only show installed adapters ** If this icon is selected, only adapters with already installed instances are shown (toggle function)
+** 3. ) only show installed adapters ** If you select this icon, only adapters with already installed instances are shown (toggle function)

 ** 4.)
 Show adapter with updates **

-If you select this icon, only adapters for which an update is available are displayed (toggle function).
-The tiles of the adaptable adapters have a green header.
+When you select this icon, only adapters for which an update is available are displayed (toggle function).
+The tiles of the adapters that can be updated have a green header.
 If there is no update for an adapter, a corresponding message appears.

 Another icon also appears in the title bar: